Euskal-Oxcitas-Biotek/UKB-gen-clocks/comparison/statistical-analysis/README.md

 # ANALYSIS MODES.
 There are 3 options ('standard','standard_linear' and 'cole_resample').
- 1. 'standard' performs the comparisons that I mention in Section 4.1 of the paper draft.
+ 1. 'standard' performs the comparisons mentioned n in Section 4.1 of the manuscript.
  2. 'standard_linear' is the same but constrained to linear models (due to some numerical issues with Zhang on non-linear, we habilitated this option for an additional analysis).
  3. 'cole_resample' is tailored to comparing Cole-corrected models vs uncorrected models using resample as preprocessing step.